trishp1000/jrp_wedding/README.md

 ## Custom JavaScript Functions
 ```
-The javascript functions I created are:
+The javascript function(s) I created:

-1. function name ex( animate() )
+1. function check()
-.. what function does ex( animate() is used to move the elements in the info div across the screen)
+..
+This funciton checks for blank input fields and reminds the site visitor to input teh missing value.

 ```